Diagnostics Package (CVDP)

-CVDP | Climate Variability Diagnostics Package
+The Climate Variability Diagnostics Package (CVDP) developed by NCAR's

-- CESM1 Large Ensemble Intercomparison 1920-2018
+CESM1 Large Ensemble Project.

 To download the CVDP software package please refer to the Code page. v5.0.0 of the CVDP is part of the

 acknowledge the NCAR Climate Analysis Section's Climate Variability Diagnostics Package and if possible cite: